-Welcome to Course Evaluations!
+Welcome to Evaluate!
 Please take advantage of this page to direct you to all of the necessary resources and information you need to successfully transition into the role of Site Administrator.
 If you have any questions, please reach out to your Anthology consultant!

 If you have any questions, please reach out to your Anthology consultant!

-- Anthology Consultant: Your Anthology Consultant is an expert in the day-to-day aspects of the Course Evaluations platform, how to use it, and the ins and outs of getting it set up.
+- Anthology Consultant: Your Anthology Consultant is an expert in the day-to-day aspects of the Evaluate platform, how to use it, and the ins and outs of getting it set up.
 This individual is your main point of contact at Campus Labs.

-- Anthology Support: Our support team responds primarily to technical troubleshooting with Course Evaluations.
+- Anthology Support: Our support team responds primarily to technical troubleshooting with Evaluate.
 You can contact them via ticket, phone, or chat (see below).

 - Account Manager: The Account Manager will work to support your campus through the renewal process, help you explore expanding your portfolio of Anthology solutions, and guide you through the contractual process of renewing or adding to your agreement with us.